github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The Checks API allows you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.

 Annotations are information about specific lines of code in a repository.
 An annotation allows you to pinpoint and visualize the exact parts of the code you'd like to show additional information for.
 That information can be anything: for example, a comment, an error, or a warning.
-This quickstart uses annotations to visualize RuboCop errors.
+This tutorial uses annotations to visualize RuboCop errors.

 To take advantage of requested actions, app developers can create buttons in the **Checks** tab of pull requests.
 When someone clicks one of these buttons, the click sends a `requested_action` `check_run` event to the {% data variables.product.prodname_github_app %}.
 The action that the app takes is completely configurable by the app developer.
-This quickstart will walk you through adding a button that allows users to request that RuboCop fix the errors it finds.
+This tutorial will walk you through adding a button that allows users to request that RuboCop fix the errors it finds.
 RuboCop supports automatically fixing errors using a command-line option, and you'll configure the `requested_action` to take advantage of this option.

 Let's get started!
 These are the steps you'll complete in this section: